raksh2817/Apache_spark_/README.md

 ---

 These two datasets — one for **real-time telemetry** and one for **aircraft metadata** — work together to provide a complete picture of flight operations.
-While the original data is refreshed daily, we’re working with selected **static snapshots** to perform controlled, scalable analysis at different data volumes.
+While the original data is refreshed daily, we're working with selected **static snapshots** to perform controlled, scalable analysis at different data volumes.